alexandrevilain/ollama-machine/README.md

 # Ollama-Machine

-**Think `docker-machine` but for GPU cloud instances running Ollama, with a focus on safe cloud credentials storage and security.**
+Think `docker-machine` but for GPU cloud instances running Ollama, with a focus on safe cloud credentials storage and security.

+**Disclaimer:** Currently, only two providers are available: OVHcloud and Openstack.
+Please note that although I work at OVHcloud, this project is not affiliated with or sponsored by OVHcloud in any way.
+This project is maintained on my personal free time.

 ## 🚀 About the Project